Slavia Friulana

-Slavia Friulana, which means Friulian Slavia, also known as Venetian Slavia (Beneška Slovenija), is a small mountainous region in northeastern Italy and western Slovenia.
+Slavia Friulana, which means Friulian Slavia, also known as Venetian Slovenia (Beneška Slovenija), is a small mountainous region in northeastern Italy and western Slovenia.
 It is so called because of its Slavic population which settled here in the 6th century AD.
 The Italian territory is located in the Italian region of Friuli-Venezia Giulia, between the town of Cividale del Friuli and the Slovenian border.
 The Slovenian territory encompasses ten villages in the area of the Breginj Combe.

 Extent

 The term Slavia Friulana could possibly be used to refer to all Friulian territories with a Slavic presence, including the municipalities of Lusevera, Taipana, Torreano, Resia, San Pietro al Natisone, San Leonardo, Pulfero, Drenchia, Grimacco, Stregna, Savogna and the mountainous areas of the municipalities of Tarcento, Nimis, Attimis, Faedis, Prepotto and Montenars.